charulagrl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: January 8, 2017(Updating on Jan 10)

+**Today's Progress**: Created a flow from signup, login to creation of blogs and editing and deletion.

+**Thoughts:** Now user can sign-in and create, edit and delete blog posts.

 ### Day 4: January 7, 2017(Updating on Jan 9)

 **Today's Progress**: Added validation for signup form and more code refactoring.